-- Teams may form ad hoc and need not be officially sponsored by a university, or their university can sponsor them. - Each team should have a name and indicate their location, such as their university. - Teams can decide on the number of teammates themselves. - Team members may include undergraduate students, graduate students, and persons who are not degree candidates. - Teams may draw on the knowledge and advice from any resources they wish.
+- Teams may form ad hoc and need not be officially sponsored by a university, or they can be sponsored by their university. - Each team should have a name and indicate their location, such as their university. - Teams can decide on the number of teammates themselves. - Team members may include undergraduate students, graduate students, and persons who are not degree candidates. - Teams may draw on the knowledge and advice from any resources they wish.
 However, faculty and working professionals should refrain from contributing to directly producing results and deliverables.